 The Banner Armies were a military system used by the Manchu to conquer and control China.
 The eight armies, distinguished by different coloured banners, were ineffective in countering the peasant uprisings and foreign incursions in the 19th century.

 ‘Barefoot doctors’ were ordinary farmers who received basic training in first aid and medical care.
-They were mobilised as part of rural healthcare scheme championed by Mao Zedong in the mid 1960s.
+They were mobilised as part of a rural healthcare scheme championed by Mao Zedong in the mid-1960s.

 The Beiyang government was the government of the Republic of China that operated in Beijing during the Warlord Era (1916-28).
 Though it claimed to be a national government, the Beiyang regime was dominated by warlord interests, had no legitimacy and exerted little authority outside Hebei province.